WesselKroos/youtube-ambilight/README.md

-x Adjust the lowest spread setting to rendering only one canvas element x Make sure the new buffers dont crash Chrome on lower end devices and it's still smooth on laptops x Buffer frames in video sync mode for smoother motion in the video x Prevent video stutter in synchronized mode by temporary turning of the overlay when detecting stutter x Only horizontal ambilight setting
+x Adjust the lowest spread setting to rendering only one canvas element x Make sure the new buffers dont crash Chrome on lower end devices and it's still smooth on laptops x Buffer frames in video sync mode for smoother motion in the video x Temporary turn off the video sync canvas when the framerate is to low x Only horizontal ambilight setting